wolframkriesing/site-stitcher/content/tidbits.md

 entire blog post about.
 Just make it findable.
 My private stackoverflow, without the wrong code that one could copy ;).

+## Very Fast Docker Image Build - Without Context

+tag: docker

+I use docker images to provide the environment for development.
+My nodejs is installed only inside the docker image.
+That means I always map my working directory into the container.
+This means I don't need to send no build context to the docker deamon.

+Before my **slow docker build** started like this:\
+`Sending build context to Docker daemon  ` **` 88.67MB`** VERY SLOW\
+that happens when you use\
+`docker build -t ${IMAGE_NAME} -f Dockerfile .` and it takes forever.

+I got the **fast docker build** after I discovered in the docker docs, that one can also not send the context, now the context is tiny:\
+`Sending build context to Docker daemon  ` **` 2.048kB`** VERY FAST.\
+Build your image like this:\
+`docker build -t ${IMAGE_NAME} - < Dockerfile`\
+Remember: you get no context in the container, so either you don't need it or you map in volumes, or you know ...

 ## `$` and `$$` - Shortcut for `document.querySelector[All]()`

 tag: devtools